nikhilrayaprolu/bharatavidya/content/docs/Wellness/Mind&Body Connection.md

-#### Mind-Body Connection: The Role of Yoga in Dharma-Based Education
+#### Mind-Body Connection: The Role of Yoga in Bharata Vidya

 In the modern educational landscape, the mind-body connection is often overlooked, despite its impact on well-being and academic performance.
-Dharma-based education remedies this by integrating yoga, rooted in ancient wisdom, into its curriculum.
+Bharata Vidya remedies this by integrating yoga, rooted in ancient wisdom, into its curriculum.
 Yoga offers a holistic approach by nurturing the mind, body, and spirit through physical postures, breathing exercises, and meditation.
-This enhances physical health, mental clarity, emotional stability, and spiritual growth, making yoga indispensable in Dharma-based education.
+This enhances physical health, mental clarity, emotional stability, and spiritual growth, making yoga indispensable in Bharata Vidya.

 Yoga, meaning "to unite" in Sanskrit, aims to harmonize the mind, body, and spirit, promoting mental and emotional equilibrium.
 Its inclusion in daily routines fosters holistic development, preparing children to face challenges with resilience and grace.